pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 Optional:

 - `parent_ref` (Attributes) The reference to this plugin's parent instance.
 The parent reference is only accepted if the plugin type supports parent instances.
-Note: This parent reference is required if this plugin instance is used as an overriding plugin (e.g. connection adapter overrides) (see [below for nested schema](#nestedatt--custom_data_store--parent_ref))
+Note: This parent reference is required if this plugin instance is used as an overriding plugin (e.g. connection adapter overrides).
+Supported prior to PingFederate 12.0. (see [below for nested schema](#nestedatt--custom_data_store--parent_ref))

 Read-Only: